 Hiya’s current State of the Call research shows that a shocking 94% of unidentified calls aren’t even answered because of concerns about those spam and fraud calls.
 With it becoming so difficult to get through to your customers, it is essential to track variety of business metrics to know where your contact center operations can improve.
 Remaining on top of the most important metrics keeps your business agile and your bottom line rising.

-Call center statistics are a great way to measure productivity during changing times.
+Call center metrics are a great way to measure productivity during changing times.
 In the industry, these call metrics are known as Key Performance Indicators (KPIs).
 Especially with the modern tools we have access to, there is a wealth of data available that can be implemented into call center dashboards.
 So much so that both managers and agents can become overwhelmed.
 To make the most of these call metrics, it's best to focus on those KPIs that will shine a light on the efficacy of your outbound call program.

 None of this could be possible without call center statistics.
 Now more than ever, these data-based metrics are key.

-Analyzing call metrics goes beyond just tracking how many phone calls each agent took.
+Analyzing calling metrics goes beyond just tracking how many phone calls each agent took.
 There are underlying issues and opportunities for improvement that can be uncovered by taking a closer look at each KPI.

 Plus, tracking call center statistics keeps everyone on the same page.
 Those calls that go unanswered can otherwise get lost in the shuffle, leaving behind a target that could have been converted.